vynnydev/README.md/README.md

   <img alt="Architecture" src="https://img.shields.io/badge/Architecture-Clean%20Architecture-lightgrey" />

 </p>

 I act as a preference in software enginneer cloud with artificial intelligence, mainly in the cultural environment devops.
 At the moment, I have loved developing projects with Terraform in conjunction with other cloud tools.

 - :office: I'm DevOps Engineer
-- 🌱 I am currently learning Python, Terraform, AWS, AI, Azure, along with DevOps culture tools
+- 🌱 I am currently learning Python, Terraform, AWS, AI (LangChain, AWS Bedrock and Python), Azure, along with DevOps culture tools
 - 📫 How to reach me:
   See my LinkedIn: https://www.linkedin.com/in/vinicius-prudencio/ See my Instagram: vynnydev => Vinicius Prudencio /